aosabook/500lines/web-server/web-server.markdown

 2. Capture whatever that subprocess sends to standard output.
 3. Send that back to the client that made the request.

-The full CGI protocol is much richer than this---in particular, it allows for parameters in the URL, which the server passes into the program being run---but those details don't affect the overall architecture of the system...
+The full CGI protocol is much richer than this&mdash;in particular, it allows for parameters in the URL, which the server passes into the program being run&mdash;but those details don't affect the overall architecture of the system...

 ...which is once again becoming rather tangled.